"

 David Ridge

-No fab shop would function without power tools and shop equipment.
+No fabrication shop would function without power tools and shop equipment.
 The tools a shop has essentially determine the type and amount of work it can do.
 We are loosely defining power tools here as tools that require electricity to function and that can be held or moved by hand.
-Shop equipment is also powered by electricity but is generally too large to hold or move by hand, and so tends to be stationary.
+Shop equipment is also powered by electricity, but is generally too large to hold or move by hand, and so these items tend to be stationary.

 Cutting Tools

-Cutting tools are used to prepare metal stock by reducing it to the necessary size, shape, and/or length.
-Hand-held power tools for cutting metal include angle grinders, portable bandsaws, circular saws, and jigsaws.
+Cutting tools are used to prepare metal stock by reducing it to the necessary size, shape, and length.
+Handheld power tools for cutting metal include angle grinders, portable bandsaws, circular saws, and jigsaws.
 Shop equipment for cutting material includes bandsaws, cut-off saws, and metal shears.

 A common angle grinder.
 This grinder is yellow with a black power cord and paddle type switch.
 The tool has a threaded spindle at the head to which different abrasive discs can be mounted.
 The angle grinder is surrounded by four different examples of abrasive discs.